Me Wage Adarayak

 Me Wage Adarayak (A Love Like This) (මේ වගේ ආදරයක්) is a 2015 Sri Lankan Sinhala romantic film directed and produced by Chandran Rutnam for Taprobane Films.
 It stars Dinakshie Priyasad and Anuj Ranasinghe in lead roles along with Heshan Don and Kuma Aththanayake.
 Music composed by Chitral Somapala.
-The movie has elements that closely mirror Hollywood movie Love Story(1970) which is in turn based on the book by Erich Segal of the same name.
+The movie has elements that closely mirror the Hollywood movie Love Story(1970) which is in turn based on the book by Erich Segal of the same name.
 It is the 1231st Sri Lankan film in the Sinhala cinema.

 Plot

 25 year-old Roshan is an instructor in a leading aviation company.
 He comes from a high class family and his father is an influential politician.
-Roshan falls in love with Serina who is an engineering student in same company.
+Roshan falls in love with Serina who is an engineering student in the same company.
 They face many obstacles because of Roshan's father.
 Roshan decides to disregard everything and venture into a new life with Serina.
 Fate intervenes in the life of these two lovers..